 What is the prognosis for my child with Beckwith-Wiedemann?

-and/or clinical geneticist, these children can grow to healthy and happy adults.
+and/or clinical geneticists at Nicklaus Children’s Hospital, your child can grow to become a healthy and happy adult.

 Reviewed by: Chad Perlyn, MD

 This page was last updated on: 6/21/2019 2:16:26 AM

 Nicklaus Children’s Hospital invites you to attend a conference designed to provide individuals with Beckwith-Wiedemann Syndrome (BWS) and their families with up-to-date information about the possible aspects of BWS and their management.